ThomasNifong/5e-Changes/docs/index.md

 ### Divination ###

-	1. (Bard, Cleric, Druid) Portent - Roll 1d20 and record the result.
+1.(Bard, Cleric, Druid) Portent - Roll 1d20 and record the result.
 For 8 hours, you can replace any attack roll, saving throw, or ability check made by you or a creature that you can see with one of these foretelling rolls.

 (Wizard, Ranger, Sorcerer) Inspection - You may investigate and disable a single trap or hazard as if you were Proficient with Investigation, Survival and Thieves Tools.
 Use your spell attack modifier instead of your skill modifier.
 	3. (Ranger, Wizard) Scan - You may cast this spell at the entrance of a chamber.
 You know the exact location of any creature, door, hazard, trap and treasure in the chamber at the time you cast the spell.
 You and your allies have advantage on initiative rolls in combat with the creatures and advantage on saving throws to avoid conditions or damage caused by the hazards and traps.
 		(Bard, Druid, Warlock, Wizard, Sorcerer) - Opportunity.
 Duration 1 Hour.
 1 Bonus action.
 For the next round in combat, you and 3 allies can't be surprised, have advantage on attack rolls, ability checks and saving throws.
 Additionally, other creatures